 • Sunglasses and sunscreen.
 It’s easy to burn at 10,000 feet.

 Haleakala has several options for staying overnight on the mountain.
-There is a campground on the Crater Road and three redwood cabins you can reserve inside the crater.
+There is a campground on Crater Road and three redwood cabins you can reserve inside the crater.
 All require you to bring sleeping bags, water, food, and cooking supplies.
-Please we aware that getting to these cabins can involve strenuous hiking, especially at this altitude.
+Please be aware that getting to these cabins can involve strenuous hiking, especially at this altitude.

 Hosmer Grove Campground:

 The simplest of all overnight options, Hosmer Grove is an open space situated near the park entrance at 6200 feet.
 Pit toilets, potable water, BBQs, and picnic tables are available.
-There is no fee, and availability is on a first come, first serve basis.
-Be prepared for wet afternoon weather and cold night time temperatures.
+There is no fee, and availability is on a first-come, first-serve basis.
+Be prepared for wet afternoon weather and cold nighttime temperatures.
 Official website:

 Haleakala National Park has three wilderness cabins located inside the crater.
 A permit is required and can be obtained through the park service.
 All cabins have pit toilets and non-potable water that must be treated.
 At a cost of $75 per night (at the time of this 2010 publication), the cabins are an excellent option for larger groups who are looking for a base camp from which to thoroughly explore the inside of the crater.
 All supplies must be packed in and out.

 Located 3.7 miles from the Halemau’u Trailhead, Holua Cabin is the most accessible.
 Kapalaoa and Paliku cabins are 5.5 and 9.3 miles in respectively.
 Backpackers hiking from the summit to Kaupo on the east coast of Maui will greatly appreciate a stay in the Paliku Cabin halfway through their journey.
-For more information and to obtain permits visit